pulumi/pulumi-hugo/themes/default/content/templates/static-website/_index.md

 Infrastructure as code is an efficient and repeatable way of building a static website with programming languages and deploying the website to your preferred cloud.

-Pulumi’s open source, infrastructure as code SDK that lets you build and deploy static websites with TypeScript/JavaScript, Python, Go, Java, .NET, and YAML.
+Pulumi’s open source, infrastructure as code SDK lets you build and deploy static websites with TypeScript/JavaScript, Python, Go, Java, .NET, and YAML.
 The main benefits include:

 **Programming Languages:** Define infrastructure as code in your favorite language instead of domain-specific languages or clicking through cloud consoles.